mazureth/analogiq-plugin/README.md

 ## Features

-- **Virtual Rack System**: Organize and visualize your outboard gear in a virtual 500-series and 19" rack environment
+- **Virtual Rack System**: Organize and visualize your outboard gear in a virtual rack environment
-- **Gear Library**: Browse and add gear from a comprehensive library of popular analog equipment
+- **Gear Library**: Browse and add gear from a comprehensive library of analog equipment
 - **Drag-and-Drop Interface**: Easily arrange gear in the rack via intuitive drag-and-drop
 - **Session Notes**: Document patchbay connections, settings, and other important session details
-- **User-Created Gear**: Import your own gear images and create custom controls (coming soon)
+- **Instance Management**: Save and load gear instances with their control states
-- **MIDI/OSC Integration**: Control your digital-enabled analog gear directly from the plugin (coming soon)
+- **Modern UI**: Clean, intuitive interface with tabbed navigation and responsive layout

 ## Building the Plugin